-The next section presents the noisy Markov chain Monte Carlo algorithm and the noisy simulated annealing algorithm.
+The next section presents the Noisy Markov Chain Monte Carlo Algorithm and the Noisy Simulated Annealing Algorithm.
 Three simulations show the predicted MCMC noise benefit.
-The first shows that noise decreased convergence time in Metropolis-Hastings optimization of the highly nonlinear Schwefel function (Fig. 1) by 75%.
-Figure 2 shows sample burn-in histograms as the MCMC system searches the Schwefel surface for the global optimum.
-Figure 3 shows two sample paths and describes the origin of the convergence noise benefit.
-Then we show noise benefits in an eight-argon-atom molecular dynamics simulation that uses a Lennard-Jones 12-6 interatomic potential and a Gaussian-jump model.
-Figure 4 shows that the optimal noise gave a 42% speed-up.
+The first shows that noise decreases convergence time in Metropolis Hastings optimization of the highly nonlinear Schwefel function (Figure 1) by 75%.
+Figure 2 shows two sample paths and describes the origin of the convergence noise benefit.
+Then we show noise benefits in an 8-argon-atom molecular dynamics simulation that uses a Lennard-Jones 12-6 interatomic potential and a Gaussian-jump model.
+Figure 8 shows that the optimal noise gives a 42% speed-up.
 It took 173 steps to reach equilibrium with N-MCMC compared with 300 steps in the noiseless case.
-The third simulation shows that a noise-boosted path-integral Monte Carlo quantum annealing improved on the estimated ground state of a 1024-spin Ising spin glass system by 25.6%.
-We were not able to quantify the decrease in convergence time because the non-noisy quantum
+The third simulation shows that a noise-boosted path-integral Monte Carlo quantum annealing improves the estimated ground state of a 1024-spin Ising spin glass system by 25.6%.
+We were not able to quantify the decrease in convergence time because the non-noisy quantum annealing algorithm did not converge to a ground state this low in any trial.